 Identification is in accordance with Indiana Department of Education requirements.
 High ability students present a continuum of needs and therefore our programming has a responsive design, offered in language arts and/or math.
 The goal of HSE high ability services is to infuse greater depth, challenge, and acceleration into instruction, while emphasizing critical and creative thinking.

 We are happy to help!
 The following would be your contacts for questions:

 1. This website

 (You will find detailed information regarding high ability identification and services found in the boxes below.
-There are also two pages of FAQs for both new families to HSE and current students.)

 2. Your child’s teacher